 Data for the Trans20 study is collected through online surveys sent to patients and families before assessment, then at regular intervals throughout their care.
 Questions focus on gender identity, mental health, physical health, quality of life, education, and family functioning.

 Responses from the surveys are integrated into the research database, then any clinically relevant information goes into the patient’s EMR so clinicians can use it to improve care for patients.

 “The Gender Service combines our clinical expertise, research expertise as well as our work in education and advocacy to provide comprehensive care.
 It has been recognised internationally because of that integration and our ability to lead the way as Ken has done with the Trans20 study,” said Michelle.

-This study has been made possible through the generosity of fundraisers Friends of Transcend, and The Hugh D.T.
+This study, which is being conducted under the auspices of the Murdoch Children’s Research Institute, has been made possible through the generosity of fundraisers Friends of Transcend, and The Hugh D.T.
 Williamson Foundation who fund two research positions, The Hugh D.T.
 Williamson Foundation Trans20 Principal Research Fellow, held by Ken, and The Hugh D.T.
 Williamson Foundation Trans20 Research Fellow, shared by Dr Michelle Tollit and Dr Carmen Pace.

 Ken has been involved in the Gender Service since 2015, having moved from immunology and genomics research to transgender healthcare research to make an impact on patient care.
 Being named The Hugh D.T.
 Williamson Foundation Trans20 Principal Research Fellow means Ken has dedicated research time to lead the Trans20 study while continuing his patient-facing work at the Gender Service.